The old Victorian pier was once a thing of beauty. It’s also where twenty-one-year-old Sophie Collier vanished eighteen years ago.

 However, this book is also telling the story from Sophie’s point of view in diary form.
 Her side of the story gives light to Frankie and how she behaved when she was younger.
 It makes you feel more sympathetic towards Sophie rather than Frankie.

 The twists and turns this thrilling novel has will leave you breathless.
 I was glued to this book, wanting to know what happened to Sophie.
 Even though all the twists and turns, my original theory turned out to be correct.
-Even though it took a while to reach that conclusion.
+Even though it took a majority of the novel to reach that conclusion.